 If you live in a neighborhood with an HOA or own a business in a historic district, check the rules before painting.
 Some communities restrict the use of bold colors, while others have approved palettes you are expected to follow.

-Top 10 Exterior Paint Colors for Residential & Commercial Buildings
+10 Best Exterior Paint Colors for Commercial Buildings & Homes

 The top 10 exterior paint colors that homeowners choose for their residential and commercial buildings include the following selection.